 I was initially motivated to explore immersive theatre around the time of the 2008 financial crash.
 I wanted to know why those specialising in immersive practices were able to thrive when so many other styles and forms of theatre were struggling, particularly in the wake of substantive cuts to public arts funding.
 This resulted in my first book, Beyond Immersive Theatre (Palgrave Macmillan, 2016), alongside a number of articles and chapters.
 I was also working collaboratively with Martin Welton between 2014 and 2017 on a related project exploring darkness and obscured vision in theatre and performance, which led to the publication of Theatre in the Dark: Shadow, Gloom and Blackout in Contemporary Theatre (Bloomsbury, 2017).

 More recently, I've been focusing on decadence in theatre and live art.
 This research has several strands linked in the main to an AHRC ECR Fellowship called 'Staging Decadence: Decadent theatre in the long twentieth century' (https://www.stagingdecadence.com/).
 I’m developing a monograph that looks at how theatre makers and live artists have been over-identifying with the rhythms of twenty-first-century capitalism (Bloomsbury, 2023).
 I’ll also be co-editing a special issue of Volupté: Interdisciplinary Journal of Decadence Studies (https://volupte.gold.ac.uk/) on ‘Decadence and Performance’ (Winter 2021), and a new anthology of Decadent Plays, co-edited with Jane Desmarais (Bloomsbury, 2023) and with new translations supported by ACE.
-Finally, the AHRC will be supporting the development of an exciting range of events including seminars, symposia and live performance salons.
-We’ve deferred the face-to-face events – which will be presented at HERE Arts Centre in New York and Rich Mix in London – until later this year and next in light of the pandemic.
+Finally, the AHRC will be supporting the development of an exciting range of projects and events including seminars, a documentary, and live performance salons.
+The salons will be staged at HERE Arts Centre in New York in September 2021, and at Rich Mix in London in January 2022, with further details TBA.

 Further profile content